postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 <img alt="Search all" src ="https://assets.postman.com/postman-docs/search-all-workspaces-collections-and-teams-v9.5.jpg"/>

-The __Search results__ page lists the scope and entity type.
+The __Search results__ page lists the scope and element type.
 You can change these options to further filter your results.

 You can also sort results using __Sort by__ on the right by selecting _Most relevant_ (default), _Most views_, or _Most recent_.